Ojansen/Ojansen/README.md

 - 👋 Hi, I’m Obe jansen
-- 👀 I’m interested in: Python, Flutter end Games
+- 👀 I’m interested in: Python, Flutter, React and the wev
-- 🌱 I’m currently learning philosophy.
+- 🌱 I’m currently learning Flutter
 - 📫 How to reach me?
 Through my e-mail!
+- 👨‍💻 To see what I'm doing go [to this website](https://www.ojansen.github.io)

 <!---
 Ojansen/Ojansen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.